 For the cream cheese frosting:

-- Beat cream cheese in a bowl with the soft butter until very creamy and no lumps remain.
+- Beat 8 ounces regular cream cheese in a bowl with ½ cup unsalted butter, soft, until very creamy and no lumps remain.

-- Gradually add sugar and vanilla until you have a thick, very creamy consistency, good enough to spread.
-You might need more sugar, up to a half-cup or so.
+- Gradually add 3 cups powdered sugar and ½ teaspoon vanilla extract until you have a thick, very creamy consistency, good enough to spread.
+You might need more sugar, up to a half cup or so.

 - It keeps well in the refrigerator for a few weeks.
 Beat again before using to attain a creamy consistency.